 How We Treat Addiction to Antidepressants at Elevate

-Holistic therapies such as mindfulness, yoga, massage, aromatherapy with essential oils, and art therapy will be used during this time.
-There’s also a major emphasis on physical fitness and proper nutrition, as guided by experts in each field.
+Holistic therapies such as mindfulness, yoga, massage, aromatherapy with essential oils, and other supplemental therapies to relieve symptoms will be used during this time.

 Support Well Beyond the Inpatient Phase of Treatment

 Once the individual appears to be ready to return to life outside of our program, we hold a graduation for them and set them up with a customized aftercare plan to keep their recovery going strongly.

 The aftercare phase of treatment includes ongoing one-on-one counseling with an Elevate professional, as well as support group referrals, vocational training, and much more to help the graduate avoid relapse.

 We even offer a Graduate Assurance Plan, which means that if any client has graduated our program and relapsed within six months, he or she can return to our facility for up to 30 days of treatment at no additional cost.

 We are committed to helping each client find success in their ongoing recovery.

 Elevate’s inpatient addiction rehab program is open to anybody in state and anywhere else in the U.S. We have beautiful, expansive facilities in both Santa Cruz County and South Lake Tahoe, California.

 Not sure which location is the right place to start your recovery?
 Call our friendly admissions counselors anytime and have them assess your situation and discuss your options.

 Tim Sinnott, LMFT LAADC